getartistry/artistry/wp-content/plugins/woocommerce-social-login/readme.txt

 === WooCommerce Social Login ===
-Author: woothemes, skyverge
+Author: skyverge, woocommerce
 Tags: woocommerce
-Requires at least: 4.0
+Requires at least: 4.1
-Tested up to: 4.4.1
+Tested up to: 4.8
-Requires WooCommerce at least: 2.3.6
+WC requires at least: 2.5.5
-Tested WooCommerce up to: 2.5.0
+WC tested up to: 3.1.2

 One-click registration and login via social networks like Facebook, Google, Twitter and Amazon